zk-bankai/soulforge/applications/zk-firma-digital.md

 We were inspired both by Anon Aadhaar and ZK Passport to create our ZK Firma Digital project.
 However, those projects only allow users to validate government digital signatures by QR codes and X509 certificates, while ours allow users to use their ID smart cards to also sign arbitrary data.
 This makes our approach even more powerful and flexible allowing different people and entities to create their own type of authenticated data taking advantage of already built PKI infrastructures.
 It can be extended to other countries with similar technologies other than Costa Rica.

-There is still no system like this in the CIRCOM ecosystem.
+There is still no system like this in the Circom ecosystem.
 In addition, we want to provide an integration for Verifiable Credentials and Decentralized Identities using existing PKI infrastructure, while taking advantage of the ZKP capabilities to keep sensitive information private.
 ## [Section 4] Team :busts_in_silhouette:

 -  **Team Members:**